lucasrussell01/lucasrussell01.github.io/_pages/cv.md

 This is a brief summary of my education and research experiences, for further information please contact me via [email](mailto:lucas.russell@cern.ch "mail").

 ## Education

+* **Imperial College London**, PhD in High Energy Physics (2023-2027)
+  * Analysis of the CP structure of the Yukawa coupling between the Higgs boson and Tau leptons at CMS.
+  * Supported by the Schr&ouml;dinger Scholarship.

 * **Imperial College London**, MSci Physics with a Year Abroad (2019-2023)
   * First Class Honours (79.47% overall)
   * Master's Thesis:  Identification of Hadronic Tau Lepton Decays with Domain Adaptation using Adversarial Machine Learning Techniques at CMS (awarded 90%).